Wattenberger/d3-workshop/schedule/week3.md

 - **PART II: adding a tooltip**
   - 30 min walk-through, 10 min exercise, 10 min share
     - [base sandbox](https://codesandbox.io/s/d3-workshop-scatterplot-qqvdx)
-    - let's add dropdown to select which metrics we're looking at
     - creating the tooltip
-    - there are a lot of needed styles - put them in their own .css file    -
+    - there are a lot of needed styles - put them in their own .css file
     - .on("mouseenter")
       - function parameters: event, d
     - position & change the text